 Covid-19, aka coronavirus, has thrown countless plans into a tailspin, from weddings to honeymoons and every momentous occasion in between.
 No one was prepared for the way it would turn our worlds upside down, or for the cancelations and postponements.
-This is unprecedented, uncharted, and unknown.
 So what should you do now, if your honeymoon was planned for some point in the next few months?
 For one, act now.

 If you’re worried about money lost, fear not.
 “Most tour companies and hotels have been helping clients with spring and early summer honeymoons to move confirmed bookings to a later date,” says Moynihan, adding that some are extending final payment deadlines for others who are currently in the planning process, knowing that things may change and they may not be able to finish payment for a trip that could be postponed.
 Cruise lines are allowing couples to reschedule, though not all refund deposits or final payments.